Grand Ole Opry's New Star

 Grand Ole Opry's New Star is the debut studio album released by George Jones in November 1956 with Starday Records.
 Produced by Jones' manager Pappy Daily, the album was recorded during early sessions in 1954, throughout 1955, and other sessions in 1956.
 It is also the first album to be released on the Starday label, a label only four years old.

-Despite its mediocre sound (due in large part to the inadequate sound of Starday recordings), the album has become a huge collector's item.
-Online sales of original copies have ranged up from $200 to $500.
-On October 15, 2013, the album was reissued by Reserve Records, with the first 250 copies cut on blue vinyl and included a rare 45 of Jones' "Thumper Jones" releases.